 If all that running around stokes your appetite, you’ll ﬁnd a choice of six restaurants – Ali Olé for Mediterranean food, Narumi for Asian fusion, Montauk for steaks, Sessions for an all-day buffet, The Third Half sports bar for burgers and The Beach Club for healthy cuisine.

-If you are arriving in Tenerife for a ﬂy-cruise and have time to stay longer, rooms start from £280 per night based on two sharing, including breakfast.
+If you are arriving in Tenerife for a ﬂy-cruise and have time to stay longer.
 Get the timing right and you could enjoy a concert at the hotel’s lagoon-side outdoor stage.
 To book day passes or rooms, visit hrhtenerife.com.